goa-go/goa/README.md

 ## What is goa?
 goa = go + [koa](https://github.com/koajs/koa)

 Just like koa, goa is also not bundled with any middleware.
 But you can expand functionality to meet your needs at will by middlware.
-It is flexible, light and extensible.
+It is flexible, light, high-performance and extensible.

 ## Installation